adyczech/elevation_mapping/README.md

 ## PORT TO ROS2

 This is quick and dirty port of elevation mapping to ROS2.
+Tested in ROS2 foxy.

 Changes in ROS2 version:
 - `point_cloud_topic` parameter was removed